tripleo1/awesome/README.md

 - [google/mail-importer](https://github.com/google/mail-importer) - Mail Importer for Gmail will upload the contents of a Thunderbird mail archive to Gmail and do its best to preserve the read state, flagged state, and folders of the messages.
 - [intellij-dlanguage/intellij-dlanguage](https://github.com/intellij-dlanguage/intellij-dlanguage) - Intellij Plugin for the D Programming Language
 - [jnode-revisited/jnode](https://github.com/jnode-revisited/jnode) - Code for the JNode operating system
+- [jnode-revisited/magnusja-java-fs](https://github.com/jnode-revisited/magnusja-java-fs) - Various file system implementations based on the code of the JNode operating system
+- [jnode-revisited/nuix-java-fs](https://github.com/jnode-revisited/nuix-java-fs) - Various file system implementations based on the code of the JNode operating system
 - [jnode/jnode](https://github.com/jnode/jnode) - Code for the JNode operating system
 - [madhephaestus/OmniscientDebugger](https://github.com/madhephaestus/OmniscientDebugger) - Bil Lewis' Omniscient Debugger for Java.
 Also known as ODB
 - [magnusja/java-fs](https://github.com/magnusja/java-fs) - Various file system implementations based on the code of the JNode operating system
 - [matthewmccullough/OmniscientDebugger](https://github.com/matthewmccullough/OmniscientDebugger) - Bil Lewis' Omniscient Debugger for Java.
 Also known as ODB
 - [thinkberg/snipsnap](https://github.com/thinkberg/snipsnap) - SnipSnap - A java based wiki
 - [tripleo1/gmail-mail-importer](https://github.com/tripleo1/gmail-mail-importer) - Mail Importer for Gmail will upload the contents of a Thunderbird mail archive to Gmail and do its best to preserve the read state, flagged state, and folders of the messages.
+- [tripleo1/magnusja-java-fs](https://github.com/tripleo1/magnusja-java-fs) - Various file system implementations based on the code of the JNode operating system

 ## JavaScript